xckomorebi/go-source-action/README.md

 It mainly focuses on trivial code generation tasks like getters and setters, constructors, and interface stubs.
 More complicated tasks like nested struct are not meant to be supported.

-This extension inspired by [Language Support for Java(TM) by Red](https://marketplace.visualstudio.com/items?itemName=redhat.java).
+This extension is inspired by [Language Support for Java(TM) by Red](https://marketplace.visualstudio.com/items?itemName=redhat.java).

 ## QuickStart